LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 4. Find out what the Rune-key is (the blueprint on his back, ask Tammerhawk).
 5. Live out the prophecies gifted to you by the goddess of war:

-- Release great evil, save the kingdom of ice.
+- Release great evil, save the kingdom of the ice.
 - Slay a Queen, bring peace.
 - Win a fight, be reborn.
 - Hold a flame, bring life.